 The program meets the requirements of this Key Element.
-The program provided evidence of supervisor qualifications for the program mission, goals, and outcomes.
+The program provided evidence that the program defines the distinct role of supervisors in the MFT Program Handbook and demonstrates qualifications aligned with program goals.
+The Site Visit Team verified the evidence on-site.